Skip to Content

 What is the income limit for SNAP in Virginia?

-Most families in Virginia with gross income up to 200% of the federal poverty level, about $4,303 a month for a family of three, qualify for food stamps.
+Most families in Virginia with gross income up to 200% of the federal poverty level, or about $4,442 a month for a family of three, may qualify for food stamps.

 There is no asset test required for SNAP eligibility in Virginia.